 - Best places to save and invest your money

-- Ways to increase your giving to causes you are passionate about
+- Creative ways to give more to causes you are passionate about

 - Legal, tax and Social Security issues for pastors (in the U.S., at least)

 We’re glad you’re here and we invite you to join in the conversation.
 Please leave your thoughts and comments on posts that interest you.

 Hi, my name is Rich and I’m the host here at Money Wise Pastor.

 I’ve been a pastor for 20 years.
 The first ten years were in a large church where I wore a number of hats: congregational care, community outreach, small groups, and global missions.

 Then I served five years in a denominational role as director of a ministry which focuses on ethnic church planting and leadership development.